Associate Professor of Epidemiology

 Prostate cancer in Iceland

 I am involved in a broad range of research projects on prostate cancer within The Reykjavik Study, a population-based cohort of men from Iceland.
 These projects include the role of early life diet on prostate cancer risk, as well as the sleep-melatonin hypothesis in prostate cancer.
-I am a Visiting Professor at the University of Iceland.
+The Department of Epidemiology (HSPH) and the University of Iceland share a memorandum of understanding to facilitate research and mentoring exchanges, and I am a Visiting Professor at the University of Iceland.

 ScD, 2003, Harvard School of Public Health